 Discussion

 The statistical models of the relationships of daily maximum 1-hour O3 concentrations in Augsburg with larger-scale weather types and meteorological variables illustrate the well-known correlations of enhanced O3 formation at high air temperatures and low humidity (e.g. Monks et al. 2015, Otero et al. 2016, Demuzere & van Lipzig 2010).
 The daily temperature maximum can in general be regarded as a proxy variable for solar radiation.
 Since ground-level O3 is photochemically built, a positive correlation between O3 maximum and air temperature maximum becomes apparent.
 Furthermore, at high temperatures there is an enhanced generation of volatile organic compounds, hydroxyl-radicals and nitrogen dioxide, which have an important function as precursors for O3 formation.
-In contrast, high values of relative humidity point in general to enhanced cloudiness and atmospheric lability and thus imply reduced O3 concentrations.
-Besides, the O3 concentration of the previous day plays an important role, in particular in cases of stagnant or inversion-type weather situations.
+In contrast, high values of relative humidity point in general to enhanced cloudiness, reduced incoming solar radiation, and thus imply reduced O3 concentrations.
+Furthermore, high atmospheric humidity plays a role by the formation of secondary organic aerosols and by reducing the chemical reactivity of the system, particularly under low NOx conditions.
+The O3 concentration of the previous day also plays an important role, in particular in cases of stagnant or inversion-type weather situations.

 The analysis of the relationships between specific weather types and O3 concentrations was based on the widely used Jenkinson-Collison classification.
 In order to provide detailed and demonstrative information, the relationships were depicted using all 27 original weather types, without reducing information to the associated air flow indices (e.g. Otero et al. 2016) or by classifying hybrid types as purely directional (e.g. Santurtún et al. 2015).
 Four different weather types were selected in the lasso regression models as relevant predictors for maximum daily 1-hour O3 concentrations.
 The “unclassified” weather type “U”, which mainly comprises low flow conditions, is associated with high O3 concentrations.
 The appearance of this weather type is connected with air mass stagnation, i.e. there are long residence times of the air masses, which favour a strong O3 formation and accumulation.
 The relatively high air temperatures and low relative humidity values associated with this weather type also support O3 formation.
 Due to the strong contribution of the weather type “U” to the occurrence of MI-relevant O3 concentrations in the range between the 50%- and 90%-percentile (96-135 µg/m3), this weather type is also of particular importance for MI frequencies in Augsburg.
 In contrast, the appearances of the weather types “S”, “NW”, and “ANW” are associated with reduced daily maximum O3 concentrations.
+The weather type “S” is characterized by relatively dry and warm air masses.
+However, probably due to low concentrations of precursor emissions in the air masses, reduced O3 concentrations result.
+In case of the weather types “ANW” and in particular “NW”, the advection of relatively cold and humid air masses from northerly directions leads to reduced O3 concentrations.
 However, due to their relatively low occurrence frequencies, they do not play a distinctive role.